osen/pavelock/README.md

 `$ make plsh`

-3. Add a new user called 'pavelock'
+3. Add a new user called 'pavelock'.
+Because authentication is handled internally, also using 'pavelock' for the password is fine.

 `# adduser`